ECE-196/docs/content/tutorials/Team8Tutorial.md

 ### Required Downloads and Installations

-If you don't have the Arduino IDE already, download it [here](https://www.arduino.cc/en/software).
+We are going to use KiCad, so if you don't have it installed, click on either KiCad.
+Now that we have it installed, below is a list of important components.

 ### Required Components